diasel99/teska-cloud/README.md

 * -fu, --fixupdate -> If after updates in webinterface is showing some Info about indices and Databases which need to fixed.
 This is done with this argument
 * -u, --update -> will update your installation to latest, currently  not implemented

-## teska cloud VM
+## eska cloud VM
-* navigate to /home/docker/teska-cloud
-* python3 setup.py --pull (alterantively you can do git pull && git reset --hard)
+if you get vmx-19 not supported edit *.ovf to vmx-13 sudo su navigate to /home/docker/teska-cloud git pull git reset --hard python3 setup.py

 ## Caveats